-Asthma is a very common condition that affects more than 5- 10% of the population
+Asthma is a very common condition that affects more than 5- 10% of the population.

-Over the past 15 years the cost, number of hospitalizations, and occurrence has been steadily increasing.
+Over the past 15 years the cost, number of hospitalizations, and occurrence have been steadily increasing.
+Asthma is a chronic condition that affects the Lungs.
+The root of this medical condition is the Inflammatory Condition of the airways.

-Symptoms:
+Common Symptoms:

 - Wheezing